dailybruin/the-stack/_posts/2021-11-22-prof-reviews.md

   <div id="lollipop-svg-div"></div>
 </div>

-Filtering only for adjectives, there is an even clearer distinction between common descriptors in male and female professors reviews.
+If we filter for only for adjectives and removing classroom-related words, a more revealing distinction between common descriptors in male and female professors reviews presents itself.
 Many words used to describe male professors tend to be related to content or teaching ability: “hard", “understand”, and “smart”.
 On the other hand, female professors receive more reviews with the words “sweet”, “feedback", and “helpful”.

 “Female faculty will often find themselves marked lower than male counterparts on questions related to presence of support and creating a positive classroom environment, simply because they're being held to an implicit higher standard,” said Phil Chodrow, a Visiting Assistant Adjunct Professor in the Department of Mathematics.